angelinepeng/website-portfolio-2020spring/README.md

 For every page, I included a short description about the spot and links to return back to the landing page (home), previous suggestion, next suggestion, and total sitemap.
 I played around with a CSS Float layout, which was quite challenging as some elements of my layout kept on being affected with every minor change I did with sizing.

+While I would have liked to add more images of the actual locations, I wasn't able to do so due to being quarantined from COVID19.
+However, once able to, I'd like to go out and visit each location again to take the pictures.

 Overall, I am pretty happy with this basic site.
-In my spare time, I would like to add JS into my site to be able to do some cool animations and hover effects!
+In my spare time, I would like to add JS into my site to be able to do some cool animations and more hover effects!